 Location: Iraq (countrywide)

-The State Department’s Travel Advisory for Iraq remains at Level 4: Do Not Travel due to terrorism, kidnapping, armed conflict, civil unrest, and the U.S. government’s limited capacity to provide support to U.S. citizens in Iraq.
+The State Department’s Travel Advisory for Iraq remains at Level 4: Do Not Travel due to terrorism, kidnapping, armed conflict, civil unrest, and Mission Iraq’s limited capacity to provide support to U.S. citizens.
 For more information, please visit the Iraq Country Information page on travel.state.gov.
-Please also review what the U.S. government can and cannot do to assist you in a crisis overseas.

 Actions to Take: